johndovern/ani-man/README.md

 ani-man -b -d
 ```

-The `-d` flag is suggested as without it your notification deamon may be spammed.
+The `-d` flag is suggested as without it your notification daemon may be spammed.

 This will automatically build your library and set the title value for your shows.
 By default ani-man tries to set show titles to something sane.
 Read about the automatically generated titles [here](https://github.com/johndovern/ani-man#Automatically-generated-titles).

-With your library created you can now start watching your shows.

 ### Setting the title of a show interactively
 If you want to set the title yourself can use the `-i, --interactive` flag.
 If this is supplied you will be prompted via dmenu or a read prompt to set a shows title.
 You may set the title to almost any value you like.